Advaita Kala: Biography

 Sujoy Ghosh approached Kala with the idea for Kahaani, starring Vidya Balan.
 Kala took inspiration from her experience in Kolkata, where she had moved in 1999, akin to the protagonist in the film.
 She reported that despite facing a language barrier and the chaos and poverty of the metropolis, she was charmed by the warmth of the people, which was reflected in the film.
 Kala started writing in 2009 and finished the 185-page script by February 2010.
 Her research included reading the books Open Secrets: India's Intelligence Unveiled by Maloy Krishna Dhar and India's External Intelligence: Secrets of Research and Analysis Wing (RAW) by V. K. Singh.
 Made on a budget of ₹80 million, Kahaani grossed over ₹1.04 billion worldwide after a 50-day theatrical run.
 The film proved to be a critical success as well and garnered several awards and nominations.
 Kala won the Screen Award for Best Story, Star Guilds Award for Best Story and Zee Cine Award for Best Story along with Ghosh.

 Apart from writing for films and novels, Kala has also written the television serial Airplane which aired on Star Plus.

-She writes a regular hospitality column for the Financial Express called Epicuriosity and has regular columns in the Financial Chronicle and on Yahoo as well as in Dainik Jagran(Hindi).She also writes a regular column for the Dhaka Tribune.
+She writes a regular hospitality column for the Financial Express called Epicuriosity and has regular columns in the Financial Chronicle and on Yahoo as well as in Dainik Jagran.
+She also writes a regular column for the Dhaka Tribune.